Human Rights Arts and Film Festival

 HRAFF is a Melbourne based not-for-profit organisation devoted to the exploration of human rights issues through an annual film and arts festival and an on-going schools and community program.
 HRAFF selects its arts and film to engage and inform people on human rights issues.
 The festival’s innovative and entertaining program resonates with audiences, encouraging them to talk about their experience.

-For a fortnight in Melbourne, and three weeks across the country, HRAFF exhibits a selection of contemporary cinema, music and fine art.
+For a fortnight in Melbourne and shows in Launceston and Canberra, HRAFF exhibits a selection of contemporary cinema, music and fine art.
 HRAFF continues to provide a shared site whereby artists, human rights organisations and the Australian public are united by their desire to contribute to social change.